bitinn/animeshot2/README.md

 - `https://your.domain/connect/github/callback`
 - `https://your.domain/connect/twitter/callback`

-As you can see this is **not** the oauth callback route defined in your site config, and the redirect actually handled internally by [grant](https://github.com/simov/grant).
+This is **not** the oauth callback route defined in your site config, and the redirect is actually handled internally by [grant](https://github.com/simov/grant).

 ## HTTPS Certificate